-\subsection{Peer Prediction Mechanisms}
+\section{Peer Prediction Mechanisms}

+In this work, we consider a representative selection of fundamental mechanisms from the peer prediction literature.
 In what follows, we describe the intuition behind the mechanisms that we evaluate using our agent-based modeling framework.
 We also discuss the challenges that the particularities of the peer assessment setting and our peer assessment model pose to the implementation of the mechanisms.
 For a more specific discussion of the actual implementation of the various mechanisms and how we overcome these challenges, see \Cref{appendix:implementation}.

-\subsubsection{Baseline}
+\subsection{Baseline}

-One advantage of initially assuming that all agents report their signals truthfully, is that it allows us to use a simple baseline that would typically be excluded in theoretical work, because it has trivial uninformative, non-truthful equilibria:
+In theoretical work, simple baselines would typically be excluded, due to the existence of trivial, non-truthful reporting equilibria.
+Despite this concern, however, such simple mechanisms are used in practice.
+Bachelet et al. \cite{Bachelet2015}, for example, recommend using the following mechanism to assign grades (when the reports have been appropriately pre-processed):

 \textbf{Mean Squared Error (MSE) Mechanism.} On each submission that they grade, agents are paid according to the mean squared error of their reports from the \textit{consensus grade} of each submission.
 The consensus grade of a submission---a basic estimate of its unobservable true grade---is defined to be the simple average of the reports of all 4 agents that graded it.
 To maintain the convention that the higher rewards correspond to higher quality agents, the payments are equal to the negative of the mean squared error.